 9 Steps in Writing

-2. Choose on Search Terms which will help you.
+2. Choose search terms which will help you.
 Consider search terms which will help both in proving ideas about your question, and your answer to that question.
 Ask a librarian for help if you can't find search terms.
 Google can actually help you too.
-Type your search term ideas into Google and see what suggestions they have of similar searches.
+Type your search term ideas into Google and see what suggestions they have for similar searches.
 Try Google Scholar for peer-reviewed sources you can use in your essay.

 4. Read your sources carefully and annotate them, which means that you take notes and underline so that you: